syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/tooltip.md

 # Tooltip in .NET MAUI DateTime Range Slider (SfDateTimeRangeSlider)

-This section helps to learn about how to add tooltip in the date-time range slider.
+This section helps to learn about how to add tooltip in the DateTime Range Slider.

 ## Enable tooltip